curl/everything-curl/usingcurl/connections/name.md

 ## Name resolve tricks with c-ares

-As should be detailed elsewhere in this book, curl may be built with several different name resolving back-ends.
-One of those back-ends is powered by the c-ares library and when curl is built to use c-ares, it gets a few extra superpowers that curl built to use other name resolve back-ends do not get.
+As should be detailed elsewhere in this book, curl may be built with several different name resolving backends.
+One of those backends is powered by the c-ares library and when curl is built to use c-ares, it gets a few extra superpowers that curl built to use other name resolve backends do not get.
 Namely, it gains the ability to more specifically instruct what DNS servers to use and how that DNS traffic is using the network.